How to Improve Soil Fertility Naturally: The Ultimate Guide to Happy, Healthy Soil

 4. Crop Rotation: The Ancient Art of Soil Whack-a-Mole

-Planting the same crop year after year in the same spot might be convenient, but it’s like eating pizza every day—nutritionally imbalanced and ultimately unsatisfying.
-Crop rotation helps maintain nutrient balance and interrupts pest and disease cycles.
+Planting the same crop year after year in the same spot might be convenient, but it’s like eating pizza every day—nutritionally imbalanced and ultimately unsatisfying. otating crops preserves soil nutrient balance while disrupting pest and disease life cycles.

 How Crop Rotation Works

-• Alternate deep-rooted and shallow-rooted crops to exploit different soil layers.
+• Alternate between deep-rooted and shallow-rooted crops to maximize nutrient uptake from various soil depths.

 • Rotate families: tomatoes (nightshades) shouldn’t follow peppers or potatoes to reduce disease buildup.